-Coastal Zone Management

-Program Grants - Program for municipalities and other entities in the watersheds of Lake Erie or the Lower Delaware River and Estuary.
+Coastal Zone Management Program Grants - Program for municipalities and other entities in the

 For more information, visit dep.pa.gov, search: Compacts and Commissions Office.

 CONTACT - DEP Compacts and Commissions Office at 717-772-4785

 Growing Greener Watershed and Protection Grants - Provides grants to assist citizen groups, conservation districts and local governments in developing and implementing watershed remediation plans or watershed restoration projects and protective measures.